 May 26, 2016, awake craniotomy to resect as much tumor as possible (debulking), while protecting sensory and motor eloquent functions.
 Seurgeons removed over 90% of the tumor while I watched the monitor as pieces of tumor were resected away from healthy brain.
 Amazing experience.

-It is my hope this blog is here for my wife that she knows my deep love and respect for her, for my kids to see dad fought like hell, for other cancer patients that we may be strengthened, and for friends and family of cancer patients to find inspiration.
+It is my hope this blog is here for my wife that she knows my deep love and respect for her, for my kids to learn about the values system and priorities I advanced, for other cancer patients that we may be strengthened by sharing our experiences, and for friends and family of cancer patients to find inspiration.

 This is where the “About” ends and the blog begins.